wma1729/algorithms/fun/README.md

 ```

 ### Approach 3 (Merge skylines)
 This approach uses *divide and conquer*.
 The problem with *n* building is divided into two *n / 2* sub problems.
 The process is repeated until we are left with 1 building.
-The skylines are then merged as recursion winds up.
+The skylines are then merged as recursion unwinds.

 The complexity is *n * log<sub>2</sub>(n)*.
 ```C++